radiql/types-loans/README.md

 # types-loans
-A collection of data types commonly used in loans applications
+A collection of data types commonly used in loans stories